 - The accuracy of the tilt angle is 0.1° (as stated by US Digital).

-- It is recommended not to use sensors in your system setup which are physically not connected.
-These sensors will be interrogated by the driver but when there is no response it will introduce a noticeable delay.
-This results in a decreasing update rate of all other connected sensors.
+- It is recommended not to define sensors in your system setup which are physically not connected.
+Note that every cycle all defined sensors will be interrogated by the driver and when there is no response from one of them, it will introduce a noticeable delay: this will result in a slower update rate for all other connected sensors.

 Valid values are between 2 and 300 milliseconds.